luismcsoul/the-sustainable-republic/README.md

 .
 ## RELEASING THE BUDGET
 51. Publicly disclosed smart contracts based on locked resources creditable only to purchases in open bids.

--
+52. Corporations bidding to get assigned public contracts are legally responsible for public -
 .
 ## LEGISLATIVE BRANCH